RafaelRochaS/edge-device-simulator/README.md

 The scenario is activated by using the parameter `--scenario 2`.
 Alternatively, the docker compose file `scenario-2-compose.yml` can be used to start the devices with this scenario.

+**Note:** This scenario requires an endpoint listening that is able to perform intelligent offloading.
+The main idea is to use a 5G network, with an [O-RAN NearRT RIC](https://docs.o-ran-sc.org/en/latest/architecture/architecture.html) running, and xApp that can perform such offloading.
+The [xApp MEC](https://github.com/RafaelRochaS/xapp-mec-go) can be used for this purpose, alongside the [O-RAN SC RIC](https://github.com/o-ran-sc/ric-plt-ric-dep).